History of Balochistan

-The history of Balochistan refers to the history of the Balochistan region of Pakistan, Iran and Afghanistan.
-Vague allusions to the region were found in Greek historical records of around 650 BCE.
-Prehistoric Balochistan dates to the Paleolithic.
+The history of Balochistan region of Pakistan, Iran and Afghanistan is interwoven with that of broader South and West Asia.
+There is evidence of ancient human settlements in present-day Balochistan dating back to around 7000 BCE.
+Vague allusions to the region are also found in Greek historical records starting from around 650 BCE.
+Comparatively better accounts are available from the Muslim historians and geographers after 7th century CE.
+The Baloch people migrated to Makran after 10th/11th centuries, and the region may have came to be known after them only in the 18th century CE under the Khanate of Kalat.

-Throughout history, Balochistan has served as a vibrant center of civilization, interacting since ancient times with centers of civilization in the ancient world.

-There is evidence of ancient human settlements in Balochistan dating back to around 7000 BCE.

 Ancient history

 The earliest evidence of human occupation in what is now Balochistan is dated to the Paleolithic era, represented by hunting camps, as well as chipped and flaked stone tools.
 The earliest settled villages in the region date to the ceramic Neolithic (c.
 7000–5500 BCE), and included the Neolithic site of Mehrgarh located in the Kachi Plain.
 These villages expanded in size during the subsequent Chalcolithic, when interaction increased.
 This involved the movement of finished goods and raw materials, including chank shell, lapis lazuli, turquoise, and ceramics.
-By the Bronze Age in 2500 BCE, Balochistan had become part of the Harappan cultural orbit, providing key resources to the expansive settlements of the Indus river basin to the east.
-Pakistani Balochistan marked the westernmost extent of the Indus Valley civilisation.
+By the Bronze Age in 2500 BCE, the region had become part of the Harappan cultural orbit, providing key resources to the expansive settlements of the Indus river basin to the east.
+Pakistani Balochistan marked the westernmost extent of the Indus Valley Civilisation.

-The remnants of the earliest people in Balochistan were the Brahui people, a Dravidian speaking people.
-The Brahuis were originally Hindus and Buddhists, similar to the Indo-Aryan and Dravidian speaking peoples in the rest of the subcontinent.
-The Brahuis retained the Dravidian language throughout the millennias.
+The earliest people in present-day Balochistan were the Brahui people, a Dravidian speaking ethnolinguistic group primarily found in the region.
+Their language, Brahui, belongs to the Dravidian language family, although it is geographically separated from the main Dravidian speaking region of southern India.
+The origins of the Brahui people are uncertain, and several competing hypotheses have been proposed in scholarship, including suggestions that they may represent a remnant of an earlier Dravidian speaking population in the region.
+However, this view remains speculative and is not supported by conclusive historical or archaeological evidence.
+The Brahui population is today predominantly Sunni Muslim.